UAE's first female nuclear safety inspector recalls 'dramatic start' to career

 Starting her career at just 22, Meera encountered numerous challenges.
 Her initial experiences were particularly daunting.
 “My first site visit was quite overwhelming,” she admitted.
 “I even fainted, which was quite a dramatic start!”
 She recalled the difficulty of adapting to the intense physical demands of working on construction sites, especially in harsh conditions.

 However, her determination and resilience quickly came to the fore.
-“I realized I needed to adapt my lifestyle,” she said.
-“I started focusing on maintaining a healthy diet and rigorous exercise routine to meet the physical demands of the job.”
+“I realised I needed to adapt my lifestyle,” she said.
+“I started focusing on maintaining a healthy diet and having a rigorous exercise routine to meet the physical demands of the job.”

 Meera’s ability to balance a demanding career with her personal life is a testament to her passion and dedication.
 “My hobbies include volunteering and continuous learning,” she said.
 “These activities are not a burden but sources of joy and fulfilment for me.”
 Her support system, including her family, plays a crucial role in maintaining this balance, allowing her to thrive both professionally and personally.